trzsz/trzsz/README.md

 Sometimes, I need to transfer some files between my laptop and the remote server.

-Considering `laptop --> hostA --> hostB --> docker --> tmux ` , using scp to transfer files is inconvenience.
+Considering `laptop -> hostA -> hostB -> docker -> tmux` , using scp to transfer files is inconvenience.

 [Tmux](https://github.com/tmux/tmux) is not going to support lrzsz ( rz / sz ) ( [906](https://github.com/tmux/tmux/issues/906), [1439](https://github.com/tmux/tmux/issues/1439) ), and I found out that creating a new file transfer tools is much easier than patching tmux.